 While you may not be ready to construct an introduction or conclusion, this three-part structure should be at least suggested in your plan.

-For more about essay structure, see The Learning Centre's essay writing guide
+For more about essay structure, see Academic Skills' essay writing guide

 A plan should include some indication of the sources you might use to RESEARCH the topic.

 Make a few notes about how each main point might be developed.
 If possible, specify the evidence you might draw on and which texts you might refer to.
 Jot down titles, authors, page numbers etc.